AnkieFan/NotesDumpingGround/SE/Lec1_exam.md

 ## Partitioning/systematic test
 1. Divide the input space into subdomains
 2. Choose one test case from each subdomain (partitions)
++ boundaries: Bugs often occur at boundaries between subdomains e.g.: 0
+  + Put boundaries to be a single test

 ## Test suite
 + Full Cartesian product: Every legal combination of the partition dimensions is covered by one test case